-We believe investigating and considering them will help answer the question of whether the system does indeed get what it wants.
-We ourselves are not sure what the answer to this is, but we worry that the system ostensibly creates a ‘glass ceiling’ with the insistence on the PhD qualification that prevents those with industry experience wishing to pursue a mid-career change from entering construction and engineering education.
-Paradoxically, it is well understood that a link exists between students’ aspirations to be taught by those with relevant practical experience who better contextualise subject material.
+We believe investigating and considering them will help answer the question of whether the system gets what it wants.
+We ourselves are unsure of the answer to the question, but worry the current system ostensibly creates a ‘barrier to entry’ with insistence on the PhD qualification that frequently prevents those with industry experience wishing to pursue a mid-career change from entering construction and engineering education.
+Paradoxically, it is well understood that links exist between student aspirations to be taught by those with relevant practical experience who better contextualise subject material.
 Yet, this professional recruitment strategy is arguably at odds with a student recruitment strategy that creates ‘space’ for those who may be deemed ‘disadvantaged’.
 What we have argued above is that a balanced departmental portfolio with a mix of industrial focus Pracademics as well as Career Academics would recognise the connectivity between industrial and theoretical capital.
-This would be achieved by a shift in recruitment practices to former times when Pracademics were able to apply for and gain lectureships alongside Career Academics.
+This would be achieved by shifting recruitment practices to former times when Pracademics were able to apply for and gain lectureships alongside Career Academics.
 We have also argued that recent government initiatives to focus on teaching as pedagogy per se do not focus on the right target.
 Additionally, issues surrounding student engagement and retention are shown to be correlated with contextualised learning that is arguably best offered by industry focused staff.
-Reactive strategies to support contextualised learning are many but the use of adjunct professors for key subjects would undoubtedly enhance the student experience.
+Reactive strategies to support contextualised learning are many but, if well implemented, the use of adjunct professors for key subjects would undoubtedly enhance the student experience.
 Furthermore, to carefully consider and investigate the questions we have highlighted above.
-This would then refocus more on the student experience and, from an industry perspective, give more confidence that courses were delivered by those with the necessary experience and background.
+As Fung et al (2017, p.9) emphasise, ‘only a small percentage of students will become university academics.
+The students’ plans and values concerning their own futures as European and / or global citizens needs to be considered seriously; they are a source of motivation (Fung et al., 2017 p.9).
+We agree, and argue that a refocus more on the student experience from an industry perspective, will give students more confidence that courses are delivered by those with the necessary experience and professional values.
+By doing this, and creating a diverse academic staff base, institutions will better be able to engage students, retain students, and create students with industry ready skills. .

 References